Columbia County Court Records

 Hours: Monday–Friday, 8:00 a.m.–4:30 p.m.

-A search fee of $5 per action applies when no case number is provided.
-Staff can locate files and produce copies, though they cannot provide legal advice.
-Legal questions should be directed to an attorney or to the State Bar of Wisconsin Lawyer Referral Service at (800) 362-9082.
+A $5 search fee per action applies when you don't have a case number.
+Staff can locate files and produce copies, but they can't give legal advice.
+For legal questions, contact the State Bar of Wisconsin Lawyer Referral Service at (800) 362-9082.

 Mail Requests

-Written requests for copies of court documents may be mailed to the Clerk of Circuit Court at the P.O.
+Send written requests for copies to the Clerk of Circuit Court at the P.O.
 Box address above.
-Include the case number, the names of the parties, a description of the documents needed, and payment.
-Checks or money orders should be made payable to Columbia County Clerk of Court.
+Include the case number, names of the parties, a description of the documents you need, and payment.
+Make checks or money orders payable to Columbia County Clerk of Court.

 Copy Fees (Set by Wisconsin Statute Chapter 814)